DaveGut/HubitatActive/HubiThingsReplica Drivers/README.md

   * Assure your TV's IP is on the static list on your router.
   * Enter the TV's IP address in the preferences section of the Device's page and SAVE PREFERENCES
   * ### Note: If you want to use this for on/off control and detection only, DON'T".
 Use the replica switch driver.
+* Audio Notification.
+This is now available on the driver.
+To test it, (after entering the DeviceIp), I recommend selecting using an Alternate TTS method (the Hubitat method does not work on my 2020 TV).
+  * Select "Use Alternate TTS Method and save preferences
+  * Go to the Free voices.rss and create an account and obtain a key.
+  * Enter the Key and save preferences.
+  * To test, turn the TV on (make sure switch value is on) and select "Test Audio Notify".
+This will start with barking dogs and then a TTS Stream.

 ## Replica_Samsung_Soundbar.groovy:
 Implements the SmartThings functions related to a Samsung Soundbar.